Ben10164/CPSC331/1-Principals and Theory.md

 * Applying them effectively requires understanding their scientific basis
   * Determining rule applicability & precedence
   * Balancing trade-offs between competing rules
+* Expectation-induced blindness
+  * being "blind" to slightchanges: "next" and "back" being switched at a random page
+* Habituation
+  * similar to the previous
+  * Something we see so often we ingore it: terms-of-service
+* Inattentional blindness
+  * the gorilla going into the middle of the basketball passing scene

 #### Shneiderman's guidelines